The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

 Every orthostochastic matrix is unistochastic.
-Importantly, however, the reverse statement is not generally true, meaning that the complex numbers generically play a necessary role in formulating a unistochastic transition matrix $\stochasticmatrix\left(t\right)$ in terms of a unitary time-evolution operator $\timeevop\left(t\right)$.
-Even when the complex numbers are not strictly necessary for writing down a unitary time-evolution operator $\timeevop\left(t\right)$, such as if the time-evolution operator can be taken to be real and orthogonal, it is still very convenient to employ the complex numbers for a given Hilbert-space representation, so that one can take advantage of the many highly useful constructs that show up in standard treatments of quantum theory.
+Importantly, however, the reverse is not generally true, meaning that the complex numbers generically play a necessary role in formulating a unistochastic transition matrix $\stochasticmatrix\left(t\from0\right)$ in terms of a unitary time-evolution operator $\timeevop\left(t\from0\right)$.
+Even when the complex numbers are not strictly necessary for writing down a unitary time-evolution operator $\timeevop\left(t\from0\right)$, such as if the time-evolution operator can be taken to be real and orthogonal, it is still very convenient to employ the complex numbers for a given Hilbert-space representation, so that one can take advantage of the many useful constructs that show up in standard treatments of quantum theory, like spectral decompositions and self-adjoint symmetry generators.\footnote{Intriguingly, time-reversal operators include a complex-conjugation operator $K$ that \emph{anticommutes} with $i$, meaning that $Ki=-iK$, so the three mathematical objects $i$, $K$, and $iK$ satisfy $-i^{2}=K^{2}=\left(iK\right)^{2}=iK\left(iK\right)=1$.
+They therefore generate a Clifford algebra isomorphic to the \emph{pseudo-quaternions} (Stueckelberg 1960) .
+In a sense, then, the Hilbert spaces of quantum systems are actually defined not over the complex numbers alone, but over the pseudo-quaternions, although $K$ is not usually used in the definition of observables.}

-It follows immediately from the dictionary formula \eqref{eq:UnistochasticMatrixFromDictionary} that every unistochastic transition matrix is \emph{doubly stochastic}, or \emph{bistochastic}, which means that summing over any of its rows \emph{or} any of its columns always yields $1$:
+It follows immediately from the dictionary formula \eqref{eq:UnistochasticMatrixFromDictionary} relating $\stochasticmatrix\left(t\from0\right)$ and $\timeevop\left(t\from0\right)$ that every unistochastic transition matrix is \emph{doubly stochastic}, or \emph{bistochastic}, which means that summing over any of its rows \emph{or} any of its columns always yields $1$: